|

 Gunung Leuser National Park is one of the biggest national parks in Indonesia (950,000 hectare).
 The biodiversity is breathtaking and approximately 700 different species of animals (320 birds, 176 mammals and 194 reptiles and amphibians) live in this region.
 Of the 10,000 plant species recorded in the West Indo-Malayan region, it is estimated that 45% are found in the Gunung Leuser ecosystem.

 Bukit Lawang is located about 3 hours drive from Medan.
 Our base is situated in Bukit Lawang and it is the main access point for Gunung Leuser National Park.
 In 1973 the Bohorok Centre for ex-captive and refugee Sumatran orangutans was established in 1973 by two Swiss zoologists, Regina Frey and Monica Boerner.
 Many of the rehabilitated females have conceived and given birth in the forest.
-This means the centre has increased the orangutan population as well as giving the infant a chance to grow up in a protected forest area.
-The centre has since closed, but the rehabilitated orangutans still need to be cared for.
-The feeding platform provides an incredible opportunity of viewing orangutans in the semi-wild on daily excursions to the feeding platform.
+This means the centre has increased the orangutan population as well as giving the infant a chance to grow up in a protected forest area. |

 |